OceanPhoenixYT/Moonsolar-BrowserOS/README.md

-# Moonsolar-BrowserOS
+Moonsolar Browser OS
-An OS to be run in a web browser.
-Google Chrome is reccommended.
+Moonsolar BrowserOS is a OpenSource system to be run in a browser.